 Participants are immediately vested in their contributions plus actual earnings thereon.
-Vesting in the Company's matching portion of their accounts plus actual earnings thereon is based on years of credited service.
-A participant is 100% vested in the Company's matching and discretionary contributions, and related earnings thereon, after three years of credited service (on a cliff basis).
-Credited service for vesting purposed requires 1,000 hours during the Plan year.
+Vesting in the Company's matching portion of their accounts (including the 3% non-elective contributions) plus actual earnings thereon is based on years of credited service.
+A participant is 100% vested in the Company's matching, 3% non-elective and discretionary contributions (if any), and related earnings thereon, after three years of credited service (on a cliff basis).
+Credited service for vesting purposes requires 1,000 hours during the Plan year.